Dumfries Fountain Restoration Project

 This project is part of the overall approach to a 10 year vision and action plan for the town centre which is currently being developed through the Dynamically Different Dumfries Initiative.

 About the Fountain

-Unveiled in 1882, the fountain was made by the Sun Foundry, Glasgow and is one of only two models of its type known anywhere in the world.
+Unveiled in 1882, the fountain was made by the Sun Foundry, Glasgow.
 This fountain replaces an earlier version to commemorate the introduction of fresh water to Dumfries and Maxwelltown from nearby Lochrutton.